CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Methods

-While the multi-granularity nature of diffusion condensation is a favorable trait, in occasions we may desire a single label map.
-In those situations, we can identify the segments that occur consistently over the series of segmentations.
-This can be achieved by rank-ordering different segments based on their persistence levels, which is quantified by the number of consecutive diffusion iterations where the segment stays intact and refrains from being merged into another segment.
-Finally we construct a single label map by stacking all segments together, where segments with higher persistence levels override those with lower persistence levels.
-This constructed label map prioritizing the persistent segments is named the persistent structures.
-The implementation can be found in our public codebase (See the Code Availability section).
+We can identify the segments that occur consistently over the series of segmentations, called persistent structures.
+The terminology ``persistence'' is a measure defined in diffusion condensation as clusters that stay separated over many iterations.
+The discovery of persistent structures can be achieved by rank-ordering different segments based on their persistence levels, which is quantified by the number of consecutive diffusion iterations in which the segment stays intact and refrains from being merged into another segment.